-This course explores the philosophical, social, and historical foundations of parks, recreation and leisure.
-Develops skills for research in leisure service settings.
+Exploration of the philosophical and social foundations, benefits, and application of recreation and leisure services.
+Develops skills for research and evaluation in leisure service settings.
 Prerequisites: 14 credits in RPL or graduate status.

 Through consultation with an advisor, the student will select from the following classes for a total of six (6) credits:

 Teaching of Outdoor Skills

 Techniques of teaching traditional outdoor recreation pursuits (archery, fishing, canoeing, map and compass).
 Emphasis on assisting people to develop lifetime outdoor recreation skills.

 Leadership in Adventure Education Programming